Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "...Titles?"

 Yulna duck-nodded.
-"Mother-Supreme, Mother-Consort, and in all likelihood, Great Mother… I imagine you can understand the *weight* of that word a little more, now."
+"Mother-Supreme, Mother-Consort, and in all likelihood, Great Mother...
+I imagine you can understand the *weight* of that word a little more, now."

 "...Yeah."
 Xiù admitted.
 "Sort of.
 Harrison needed a C-section."

 "Surgical delivery?
 You’re no less of a mother for that, Shoo.
 You bore and made a life, and he’s yours to nurture.
 You’re carrying the future now.
-Gyotin calls it *’sacred‘* and… well, he’s right."
+Gyotin calls it *’sacred‘* and... well, he’s right."

 "Yeah... "

 "...She’ll need a friend, you know.
-It’s… lonely.
+It’s... lonely.
 And I think you and she have a lot in common."
 Yulna sighed, rested her forehead against Xiù’s, and then disentangled herself from their hug and rose to her feet with a pained noise.
 "I’ll be announcing my retirement tomorrow morning.
 I’d rather shed some burdens than try to bear them to the end.
 And then I’m going home."

 "Home?"

 "Wi Kao.
 The gift of knowing the manner of your death is that you may choose the details.
-I intend to die where I was born, where I became a Sister, a Mother… Where I learned to cook…"
+I intend to die where I was born, where I became a Sister, a Mother...
+Where I learned to cook..."

 Her ear flicked mischievously, because there was *nothing* that could ever quite dampen the mischief in the Gaoian soul.
 Especially not where food was involved.
-Xiù giggled, stood up too, and angled her head toward the kitchen. "...Well, now you mention it… I *do* have dinner to prepare…"
+Xiù giggled, stood up too, and angled her head toward the kitchen. "...Well, now you mention it...
+I *do* have dinner to prepare..."

 "I imagine you must cook a lot, with so many mouths to feed!
 Especially that big strapping male you’ve snagged!"